Skip to Content

 The TRH Stimulation Test

-For horses with clinical signs but borderline ACTH results, the TRH (thyrotropin-releasing hormone) stimulation test is more sensitive for early or borderline cases.
-A baseline ACTH is drawn, TRH is injected, and a second ACTH is drawn 10 minutes later.
-An exaggerated response confirms PPID even when resting ACTH is near the reference range.
-This test is particularly useful for catching early-stage cases before clinical signs become obvious.
+When ACTH is borderline but signs are present, the TRH stimulation test is more sensitive for early PPID.
+A baseline ACTH is drawn, TRH is injected, and a second sample drawn 10 minutes later — an exaggerated response confirms PPID even at near-normal resting levels.

 The standard treatment for PPID is pergolide mesylate, sold under the brand name Prascend — the only FDA-approved equine formulation.
-Pergolide is a dopamine agonist that replaces the function of the depleted dopaminergic neurons and suppresses the overproduction of ACTH from the pituitary.
-It does not cure PPID, but in the majority of horses it significantly reduces clinical signs, normalizes ACTH, and when combined with proper nutrition, dramatically reduces laminitis frequency.
+Pergolide is a dopamine agonist that restores hormonal control and reduces ACTH production.
+It does not cure PPID, but it is highly effective at controlling clinical signs and normalizing ACTH.

 Factor Details

-Starting dose Typically 0.5–1 mg/day for most horses; vet-determined based on weight and ACTH level.
+Starting dose Typically 0.5–1 mg/day; vet-determined based on weight and ACTH level.
 Some vets now recommend starting at 0.25 mg to reduce side effects.

 Titration Dose adjusted based on ACTH retest at 4–6 weeks; many horses stabilize at 1–2 mg/day